A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Introduction

-We now summarize the present status of the problem.\\ The following results indicate that the evidence is in the positive direction: \begin{enumerate} \item The Cauchy dual of a completely hyperexpansive weighted shift is a subnormal weighted shift.
-See \cite{athavale1996} \item The Cauchy dual of a concave operator is a hyponormal contraction.
-See \cite{shimorin2002}. \item The Cauchy dual of a $\Delta_T$-regular 2-isometry is subnormal.
-See \cite{badea2019}. \item The Cauchy dual of a 2-isometric operator-valued weighted shift is subnormal \cite{acjs2019}. \item The Cauchy dual of an expansive operator of class Q is a subnormal \cite{CJJS2021}. \end{enumerate} In view of the above results, the following counterexamples are instructive. \begin{enumerate} \item There exist weighted shifts on directed trees whose Cauchy dual is not subnormal.
-See \cite{acjs2019}. \item There exist a class of cyclic 2-isometric composition operators whose Cauchy dual is not subnormal \cite{sc2020}. \end{enumerate} It is well known that the class of $2$-isometric operators is a subclass of the class of completely hyperexpansive operators.
-The results stated above suggest that even the following special case of the Question \ref{q} also seems to be out of sight: \begin{question} Is the Cauchy dual of a 2-isometric operator a subnormal operator? \end{question}
+The said theme begins with an observation: The Cauchy dual of a completely hyperexpansive weighted shift is a contractive subnormal weighted shift \cite{athavale1996}.
+In the light of this observation, we naturally have the following question: \begin{question} \end{question} This question appears in \cite[Question 2.11]{Ch}.
+The question has been extensively studied in the literature.
+The following results indicate that the evidence is in the positive direction: \begin{enumerate} \item The Cauchy dual of a completely hyperexpansive weighted shift is a subnormal weighted shift \cite{athavale1996}. \item The Cauchy dual of a concave operator is a hyponormal contraction \cite{shimorin2002}. \item The Cauchy dual of a $\Delta_T$-regular 2-isometry is subnormal \cite{badea2019}. \item The Cauchy dual of a 2-isometric operator-valued weighted shift is subnormal \cite{acjs2019}. \item The Cauchy dual of an expansive operator of class Q is subnormal \cite{CJJS2021}. \end{enumerate} In view of the above results, the following counterexamples are instructive. \begin{enumerate} \item There exist weighted shifts on directed trees whose Cauchy dual is not subnormal \cite{acjs2019}. \item There exist a class of cyclic $2$-isometric composition operators whose Cauchy dual is not subnormal \cite{sc2020}. \end{enumerate} It is well known that the class of $2$-isometric operators is a subclass of the class of completely hyperexpansive operators.
+The results stated above suggest that even the following special case of the Question \ref{q} also seems to be out of sight: \begin{question} Is the Cauchy dual of a cyclic $2$-isometric operator a subnormal operator? \end{question}

-The question \ref{q1} can be reformulated in terms of the classification of finite, positive, Borel measures on the unit circle.
+The Question \ref{q1} can be reformulated in terms of the classification of finite, positive, Borel measures on the unit circle.
 Recall that for a finite positive Borel measure $\mu$ on the unit circle $\mathbb{T}$, the Dirichlet-type space $D(\mu)$ is defined by